-5.0 ACTION PROGRAMME - MEASURES 5.1 Key Pressures Urban Waste Water Overview: A system for the licensing or certification by the EPA of waste systems water discharges from areas served by local authority sewer networks was established in accordance with the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007 (S.I.
+5.1 Key Pressures Urban Wastewater systems Overview: A system for the licensing or certification by the EPA of waste water discharges from areas served by local authority sewe networks was established in accordance with the requirements of the Waste Water Discharge (Authorisation) Regulations 2007 (S.I.
 No. 684 of 2007).
-In accordance with these Regulations the EPA is not allowed to grant an authorisation for a waste water discharge, which, in the opinion of the EPA, would: • cause a deterioration in the chemical status or ecological status (or ecological potential as the case may be) in the receiving body of surface water, exclude or compromise the achievement of the objectives established for protected species and natural habitats in the case of European sites where the maintenance improvement of the status of water is an important factor in their protection or which is inconsistent with the achievement of environmental quality standards established under national Regulations in relation to designated bathing waters, designated shellfish waters, areas designated for the protection of freshwater fish and areas designated for the abstraction of water intended for human consumption.
+In accordance with these Regulations the EPA is not allowed to grant an authorisation for a waste water discharge, which, in the opinion of the EPA, would: cause a deterioration in the chemical status or ecological status (or ecological potential as the case may be) in the receiving body of surface water, • exclude or compromise the achievement of the objective established for protected species and natural habitats in the case of European sites where the maintenance of improvement of the status of water is an important factor in their protection or which is inconsistent with the achievement of environmental quality standards established under national Regulations in relation to designated bathing waters designated shellfish waters, areas designated for the protection of freshwater fish and areas designated for the abstraction of water intended for human consumption.
 The requirements of the European Communities (Quality of Shellfish Waters) Regulations, 2006 (as amended) have been fully integrated into the EPA licensing process.
 In addition this process takes into account the effect of viruses on the quality of shellfish waters.
-The licence will require detailed actions including infrastructural works, if required, by the licensee within specified time-frames if the discharge does not comply with the above Regulations.
+The licence will require detailed actions including infrastructural works, if required, by the licenses within specified time-frames if the discharge does not comply with the above Regulations.
 Each licence granted will be subject to enforcement by the EPA.
-Full details of each application and licence decision can be viewed online at www.epa.ie.
-The following is the position with the key waste water treatment plant for Mulroy Bay: Carrigart - primary treatment WWTP in place with a capacity for approximately 500 P.E.
-Appropriate treatment is required.
-The scheme is included in the current Water Services Investment Programme 2007-2009.
-Donegal County Council propose to appoint consultants to prepare a preliminary report to detail the required upgrades.
+Full details of each application and licence decision can be viewed online a www.epa.ie.
+The following is the position with the key waste water treatment plants for Carlingford Lough: Carlingford - secondary treatment WWTP in place.
+A licence application was made by Louth County Council in March 2009 pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.
+Greenore - no treatment in place.
+An application for a certificate of authorisation will be made b Louth County Council in December 2009 pursuant to the requirements of the Waste Water Discharge (Authorisation Regulations, 2007.